Custom ROM list rules

 Similar to the per-app network restriction, it can also be a neat addition rendered irrelevant with an app locking app (which may also bring their own issues).

-LineageOS also has implemented something like this in the form of Hidden & Protected apps, but it's tied to the stock Trebuchet launcher, meaning it will tie you to the stock launcher if you'd like to use it.
+LineageOS also implemented something like this in the form of Hidden & Protected apps, but it's tied to the stock Trebuchet launcher; which can be trivially bypassed by opening it from another launcher and/or through Settings > Apps.
+I'd say this doesn't count towards having applock.

 This is a frivolous addition only made possible thanks to Goolag enforcing Material You & deprecating Styles & Wallpapers in A12.
 Initially, I'd consider separate theming options a disadvantage with the existence of Styles & Wallpapers, but as Material "Actually It's Papa Goolag's Arbitrarily Made Up Choices That You Can Never Defy" You enforces terrible colors & removes options, let's be honest - I can only hope they work, or Styles & Wallpapers allow the user to select actual basic colors (such as red, blue, green, yellow, and none of that pastel color bullshit) for themselves (or maybe implement kdrag0n's monet implementation).

-On one hand, ROMs not focused on privacy (such as Lineage, crDroid, Arrow, Havoc) are exempted from this flaw (not getting disrecommended for not documenting connections) as I will assume that they use default Go-ogle connections without changing it.
-On the other hand, privacy and/or security focused ROMs (such as Calyx, Divest, Graphene, LMODroid) are fully subject to this flaw (getting disrecommended for either not documenting connections and/or not providing an option to change it) since privacy-conscious users should know what they're connecting to & be able to change connections however they see fit.
+On one hand, ROMs not focused on privacy (such as Lineage, crDroid, Arrow, Havoc) are exempted from this flaw (not getting disrecommended for not documenting connections) as I will (by default) assume that they use default Go-ogle connections without changing it.
+On the other hand, privacy, security, and/or "de-googling" focused ROMs (such as Calyx, Divest, /e/, Graphene, iode, LMODroid) are fully subject to this flaw (getting disrecommended for either not documenting connections and/or not providing an option to change it) since privacy-conscious users should know what they're connecting to & be able to change connections however they see fit.

 These features don't really matter when they're there, though having them would be an advantage (depending on your preference).
 However, sometimes not having these features can be a disadvantage, depending on your device and/or preferences.